Evaluating the Effectiveness of Personalized Medicine with Software: Discussion

-Our method has been developed for a particular kind of RCT design.
-The RCT must have two arms, one continuous endpoint, and the observations must be independent.
-Implementing extensions to longitudinal or panel data, to binary, count and survival outcomes, and more than two arms are challenging next steps.
+Our method and corresponding software have been developed for a particular kind of RCT design.
+The RCT must have two arms and one endpoint (continuous, incidence or survival).
+An extension to more than two treatment arms is trivial as Equation~\ref{eq:d} is already defined generally.
+Implementing extensions to longitudinal or panel data are simple within the scope described herein.
+And extending the methodology to count endpoints would also be simple.

-We are optimistic that our approach can be generalized to dynamic treatment regimes if we are provided with RCT data from sequential multiple assignment randomized trials \citep[SMARTs,][]{Murphy2005} and an a priori response model $f$.
-We believe the estimate of $\Vhat(\dhat)$ (Equation~\ref{eq:estimated_improvement_score}) can be updated for a SMART with $k$ stages.
-Table~\ref{tab:two_by_two} summarizes a single stage.
-In a SMART with $k$ stages, the matrix becomes a hypercube of dimension $k$ .
-Thus, the average of diagonal entries in the multi-dimensional matrix is the generalization of the estimate of $\Vhat(\dhat)$ found in Equations~\ref{eq:I_rand} and \ref{eq:I_best}.
+Although we agree that \qu{a `once and for all' treatment strategy [may be] suboptimal due to its inflexibility} \citep{Zhao2015}, this one-stage treatment situation is still common in the literature and the real world and this is the setting we chose to make our impact.
+We consider an extended implementation for dynamic treatment regimes on multi-stage experiments fruitful future work.
+Consider being provided with RCT data from sequential multiple assignment randomized trials (\qu{SMARTs}, \citealp{Murphy2005a}) and an a priori response model $f$.
+The estimate of $\Vhat[\dhat]$ (Equation~\ref{eq:estimated_improvement_score}) can be updated for a SMART with $k$ stages \citep{Chakraborty2014a} where our Table~\ref{tab:two_by_two} is a summary for only a single stage.
+In a SMART with $k$ stages, the matrix becomes a hypercube of dimension $k$.
+Thus, the average of diagonal entries in the multi-dimensional matrix is the generalization of the estimate of $\Vhat[\dhat]$ found in Equation~\ref{eq:I_rand}.
 Many of the models for dynamic treatment regimes found in \citet{Chakraborty2013} can then be incorporated into our methodology as $d$, and we may be able to provide many of these models with valid statistical inference.
 Other statistics computed from this multi-dimensional matrix may be generalized as well.